Skip to main content

 Enums

 By default, enum is considered as numeric type.
-For string enums, we need to explicitly provide one of:
+For string enums, you need to explicitly provide one of:

-• reference to the enum (which will force us to define the enum before defining the entity)
+• reference to the enum (which will force you to define the enum before defining the entity)

 @Enum(() => UserRole)